 The rotator uses a double reduction worm drive.
 One feature of a high ratio worm drive is that the output shaft cannot be turned by applying force to it.
 You can only turn it by turning the input shaft.
-So when you remove power from the rotor, the "brake" is applied automatically.
+So, when you remove power from the rotor, the "brake" is applied automatically.
 When you apply power, the brake is removed the same way.
 Nothing to stick or bind - or to make noise either.
-Unlike other popular rotators using brake wedges that only operate in 6 degree chunks, our worm brake holds the antenna to with a fraction of a degree.
+Unlike other popular rotators using brake wedges that only operate in 6-degree chunks, our worm brake holds the antenna at any position.